How the CMS system works and why.

 The most common integration is to:

-1. Upload a batch of content items, mapped from content id to properties
+1. Upload a batch of content items

-2. Upload a batch of users, mapped from user id to properties
+2. Upload a batch of users

 The ideal integration with Content API is for your servers to listen to database updates (change data capture or directly in the API) and write out to Content API immediately after the Content or User changes.
 Promoted has a streaming system so Content updates will be updated immediately in the Delivery system.
 Fresher data improves the accuracy of our predictions.
-You can also send writes in daily batches or via a manual script.
+We recommend that you send the entire record via PUT versus sending diffs via PATCH.
+Break records into different "sources" with separate writers to manage state.

 See tutorial for a how-to guide.